-Recently, thanks to a special educational opportunity, she has been able to study Art, primarily at Boston University, focusing on Traditional and Old Master Painting Techniques and Life Drawing.
-Additionally, in keeping with her spiritual and religious bent she also studies Theology and Religious Art from around the world.
+Recently, thanks to a special educational opportunity, she has been able to study Art, primarily at Boston University, focusing on Traditional and Old Master Painting Techniques, Life Drawing, Color Theory and Sculpture.
+Added to that are studies in Theology and Religious Art and tradtions around the world.

-She is represented by the AANE Gallery in Watertown, Massachusetts, which showcases and supports the work of Autistic Artists.
+She is represented by the AANE Gallery in Watertown, Massachusetts, which showcases the work of Autistic Artists.

 In addition to making art she also builds and manages websites for artists, musicians and poets, as well as leading a large Nationwide community of autistic artists, the AANE Artist Collaborative.